 - an explanation as to why the notice of objection was not served on time.

-In deciding whether or not to grant the application, the CRA will consider the following factors:
+In deciding whether or not to grant your application, the CRA will consider the following factors:

-- whether, within the time he had to file a notice of objection, the taxpayer:
+- whether, within the time you had to file the notice of objection, you:

-- was not able to do so or to instruct someone else to do so on his behalf; or
+- were not able to do so or to instruct someone else to do so on your behalf; or

 - had a bona fide intention to object to the reassessment;

-- in light of the reasons stated in the taxpayer’s application and the circumstances of the case, it would be just and equitable to grant the application; and
+- in light of the reasons stated in your application and the circumstances of the case, it would be just and equitable to grant your application; and

-- the application was made as soon as circumstances permitted.
+- your application was made as soon as circumstances permitted.

-It is important that the taxpayer specifically address each of these factors in his application.
+It is important that you specifically address each of these factors in your application.

 What Happens After the Taxpayer Applies to the CRA to Have the Deadline to File the Notice of Objection Extended?

-Once the CRA receives the application, the CRA must consider the application “with all due dispatch” and decide whether to grant the time extension.
-The CRA must then notify the taxpayer in writing.
+Upon receiving your application, the CRA must consider it “with all due dispatch” and decide whether to grant you a time extension.
+The CRA must then notify you in writing.

 What Happens Once the CRA Reached Its Decision?

-If the CRA accepts the taxpayer’s application, the notice of objection is deemed to have been served the same day as the date appearing on the letter from the CRA informing him of such.
+If the CRA accepts your application, the notice of objection is deemed to have been served the same day as the date appearing on the letter from the CRA informing you of such.

-If the CRA refuses to accept the taxpayer’s application, he can apply to the Tax Court of Canada to have that application granted.
+If the CRA refuses your application, you can apply to the Tax Court of Canada.